Matthew 26:6-13 · Matthew · Updated April 25, 2026

 Interpretation and theological stakes

 The Catholic interpretation emphasizes the woman's act as an expression of deep devotion and a prophetic gesture foreshadowing Jesus's death and burial.
 This reading is driven by Jesus's words in verses 10-12, where he defends her actions as a "good work" and explicitly connects the anointing to his burial preparations.
-The Catholic tradition sees this as a profound moment of personal devotion and spiritual insight, where the woman's actions align with divine purposes, recognizing Jesus's messianic role and the sacrificial nature of his mission.
+The Catholic tradition sees this as a moment of personal devotion and spiritual insight, where the woman's actions align with divine purposes, recognizing Jesus's messianic role and the sacrificial nature of his mission.

-In contrast, the Reformed Protestant interpretation focuses on Jesus's response to the disciples, which highlights the prioritization of spiritual acts over material concerns.
+In contrast, the Reformed Protestant interpretation focuses on Jesus's response to the disciples, which emphasizes the prioritization of spiritual acts over material concerns.
 This reading is supported by verse 11, where Jesus points out the constant presence of the poor, juxtaposed with the fleeting nature of his physical presence.
 Here, the emphasis is on the spiritual significance of the woman's act, as it transcends the material value of the ointment.
 The narrative challenges the disciples to recognize the importance of spiritual devotion and the unique opportunity presented by Jesus's presence, rather than adhering strictly to material considerations.

 Continue reading with a Scholar plan